electricimp/Usb/drivers/FT232RL_FTDI_USB_Driver/README.md

 # FT232RL FTDI USB Device Driver Example

-This example shows how to use the FT232RL USB driver.
+This example shows how to implement and use the FT232RL USB driver.

-The example includes the FT232RLFtdiUsbDriver implementation with public API described below, some example code that shows how to use the driver.
+The example includes the FT232RLFtdiUsbDriver implementation with public API described below, some reference code that shows how to use the driver for two different USB-UART adapters:
+CH430 and FTDI232RL.

 ## Real-World Driver Usage Examples